multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 If you'd like to participate in the development and maintenance of this plugin, please open a PR or an issue.
 Help is welcome.
 Thanks to all who have contributed so far!

+**NOTE:** This branch refers to version 4.0.0 and above.
+See the [3.0.0 branch](https://github.com/multiplegeorges/vue-cli-plugin-s3-deploy/tree/3.0.0) for the previous version.

 Usage
 ===